ahmednule/ahmednule/README.md

 # 👋 Ahmed Nule | Software Engineer
 ## About Me
 I'm a passionate **Software Engineer** specializing in creating innovative web applications and AI-powered solutions.
-Currently **Working on shambasync**, contact me for new opportunities.
+Currently **Working on shambasync - for financicial saving groups**, contact me for new opportunities.

+## 🚀 Current Work
+- **Customer Service Intern** at Acorn Management Limited

-## 🚀 Previous Current Work
+## 🚀 Previous Work Experiences
 - **Frontend Developer** at Goymarey Enterprise
+- **Netwoking Engineer Intern** at Wesnet Technologies Limited
+- **IT Intern** at Acorn Management Limited

 ## 💻 Tech Stack